strindberg/emacsj/README.md

 - Zap Back Up To Character (`ctrl-shift-alt-z`).
 Kill everything up to but not including the given character backwards.

 The *Zap to Character* commands work with multiple carets.

+### Go back in XRef History

+When using any of the (IntelliJ standard) commands *Go to Declaration* or *Go to Declaration or Usages*, the plugin saves the caret position from which the jump is made, creating a stack of previous positions.
+This stack can be popped with the command *Go Back to Previous Position
+After Jumping to Declaration*, and one can thus easily go back to previous positions.

+The commands are:

+- Go Back to Previous Position After Jumping to Declaration (`alt-COMMA`).
+Pop one item from stack of previous positions, and return caret to that position.

 ### Kill Line